lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 end
 ```

-This first line tells bundler to use https://rubygems.org to locate and install gems, and to download the gems `sinatra`, `pry`, `shotgun` and `tux`, two gems we'll use for debugging.
-We've added those into a group called `development` - this tells bundler only to install them locally on our development machines, not in production.
+This first line tells bundler to use https://rubygems.org to locate and install gems.
+Next, bundler will download and install each gem listed, in this case `sinatra`, `pry`, `shotgun` and `tux`.
+We've added the last three into a group called `development` - this tells bundler only to install them locally on our development machines, not on our production server.

 Once the code's been added, go ahead and run `bundle install`.
 Bundler will install those four gems, plus any gems that they depend on to work properly.

 ### 2). environment.rb

-After running bundle install, we know that all of the needed gems are installed on our system, but we haven't actually required them in our application - they're installed, but we're not loading them.
+After running bundle install, all of the needed gems will be installed on our system, but we haven't actually required them in our application.
+They're installed, but we're not loading them.
 By convention, our environment setup is handled by a file called `environment.rb`, located in a directory called `config`, short for configuration.

 Make a config directory with `mkdir config` and then create an `environment.rb` file inside of it.
 For now, all our environment file needs to do is make sure every gem in our Gemfile is required.
 Bundler provides us with a method to do this.
 Add the following code to your environment file: